JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _In August of that same year I visited Geoff while on a holiday with the family.
 He reported then that he was studying on his own._

-_In ***November/December 1986*** I wrote a short story about this holiday with the family, which we spent travelling through Queensland and calling in on as many URANTLA Book readers as my very patient hubby was willing to put up with.
+_In ***November/December 1986*** I wrote a short story about this holiday with the family, which we spent travelling through Queensland and calling in on as many URANTIA Book readers as my very patient hubby was willing to put up with.
 I called it: “Say Hello To A Fellow Urantian”.
 My general impression was that people in Queensland felt pretty isolated._

 ### Reprinted from Six-O-Six Newsletter November/December 1986